rucio/rucio/doc/gfal2.md

 common transfer protocols, including WebDAV, GridFTP (also known as gsiftp), SRM, and others.

-The gfal2 Library and plugin are available in the Debian repositories.
+The*gfal2*library and plugina are available in the Debian repositories.
 Rucio and the command line utilities use the Python bindings however, and those have to be installed from source with pip.